 - Organize activities during SRCCON.
 If you spot something interesting in the local guide (or maybe you’re packing some ideas of your own), we have a signup board at SRCCON to make it easy to gather a group, get out, and have a great time.
 Attendees have used our activity boards to set up things like outings to concerts and baseball games, brewery tours, and restaurant visits for karaoke.

 - Organize events around SRCCON.
 We also can’t wait to see what you want to work on with everyone else in town!
 The days before and after SRCCON can be a great time to pull together an open hack day or meetup, or work with remote colleagues you don’t often see in person.
 We can help you get the word out, especially if you jump on that kind of planning early enough for people to account for it in their travel arrangements.

 Things To Help Everyone Participate

 - Meals (and snacks) at SRCCON.
 It’s easier to get the most out of an event when you don’t have to wonder when you’ll get a chance to eat.
-We provide breakfast and lunch on both conference days, as well as a delicious dinner Thursday night.
+We provide some meals on both conference days, including a delicious dinner Thursday night.
 We’ll also have tea, coffee, and plenty of snacks—healthy and sugary, both—throughout the day.

 - Every attendee is a peer.
 Our conference badges don’t flag organizations or speaker status—we’re all here to learn from each other.

 - Space set aside for work.
 We hope you’ll be able to fully engage with the community at SRCCON, but we know that deadlines and projects back home don’t magically disappear when you get to Minneapolis.
-If you need to get a few things done, we have two rooms (a “quiet car” and a “talking car”) for you to use.
+If you need to get a few things done, we have some open work space in the venue.

 - Local support groups.
 We want to make sure people are aware of nearby meetings that can be helpful.
 If there’s a group you’d like to see listed here, please let us know.